Create a Sandbox or Devbox from a template (opens in a new tab), or read more about the difference between Sandboxes and Devboxes.

 If you think it's something else, or you're unable to solve this yourself, then get in touch and provide a link to the repo you're importing and we can look into this for you.

-For performance reasons, we ignore any specified scripts in browser sandboxes, instead using a default script.
-If you need to control the scripts, then we recommend using a cloud sandbox.
+For performance reasons, we ignore any specified scripts in sandboxes, instead using a default script.
+If you need to control the scripts, then we recommend using a Devbox.

-Yes, for cloud sandboxes you can refer to here (opens in a new tab) to learn how to change the Node version.
-All recent server sandboxes run in a cloud sandbox.
+Yes, we have instructions here (opens in a new tab) that tell you how to change the Node version.
+All recent server sandboxes run in a Devbox.

 For backwards compatibility, the older sandboxes are on Node v10.
 However, you can